jennyc5/Group-2-MIST-4610-Project-1/README.md

 Instruction: Write a query to list out the names, and salaries of the players who make below the AVERAGE salary of their team

+Significance: The team wants to see who on the team is being paid below average to assess pay raises and potential cuts.
+If a player is paid below average, they could also be used to trade with another team to free up cap space.

 Query:
 CREATE PROCEDURE LowEarningPlayers()
 SELECT CONCAT(Players.fName, " ", Players.lName) AS 'Player Name' , Players.salary AS 'Players Salary'